kaibr/bitcoin-s-verification/journal.md

 Result of transaction check: true
 ```

-Thus, Bitcoin-S avoids creation of invalid transaction but not prevents acceptance of invalid transaction.
+Thus, Bitcoin-S avoids creation of invalid transaction but not prevents acceptance of invalid transaction in `checkTransaction`.

 ### Code location in Bitcoin-Core
 The code is located [here](https://github.com/bitcoin/bitcoin/blob/e756eca9e8bf39f0a891f1760df0a317ecb7fee8/src/consensus/tx_verify.cpp#L237).